-- Sustainability Appraisal: has an adequate sustainability appraisal been carried out? - Appropriate assessment: has an appropriate assessment under the Habitats Regulations Assessment been carried out? - National Policy and Legislation: does the plan comply with national policy and legislation, for example, the National Planning Policy Framework?
+- identify and address issues which may have a significant impact on at least two planning areas? - Sustainability Appraisal: has an adequate sustainability appraisal been carried out? - Appropriate assessment: has an appropriate assessment under the Habitats Regulations Assessment been carried out? - National Policy and Legislation: does the plan comply with national policy and legislation, for example, the National Planning Policy Framework?